ychiucco/gmd/README.md

     - `-f`, `--function`: Search for function definitions only (cannot be used with `-c`)
     - `-s`, `--sensitive`: Make the search case-sensitive

-- Printing Options:
+- Printing options:
     - `-p`, `--path`: Display the file path and line number of the match
     - `-n`, `--name`: Display the name of the matched object
     - `-o`, `--open`: Open matching file at the correct line with VSCode (ignore `-p` and/or `-n`)

-- Positional Arguments:
+- Positional arguments:
     - `arg`: The class or function name to search for.
 Use `.*` in any position as a wildcard to match patterns.
 Wrap the argument inside quotes (double or single) when using wildcards.